 Workplace diversity is a huge topic not only in the HR world but also for an organization’s communication teams.
 With the rise in recent global movements, employers have started to prioritize diversity and inclusion practices across the business to set the framework for the future.
 While many may wonder, what does this have to do with the workplace?
 It has everything to do with shedding light on previously overlooked minority groups and how businesses can step up in fighting alongside equal rights, racism, feminism, and socio-economic conditions.

-In the modern workplace, diversity is becoming a necessity and is moving away from the structure of hiring quotas to show that the organization embraces differences.
+In the modern digital workplace, diversity is becoming a necessity and is moving away from the structure of hiring quotas to show that the organization embraces differences.
 Many companies conduct business on a global level reaching different groups of people and they need employees that understand cultural differences and well has having diverse language skills to help market and sell their product.